lab-paper-code/korean_tweet_covaxx_htm/README.md

+# Dataset and Code
-[RACS'24] A Hierarchical Topic Modeling Analysis of Twitter Data on COVID-19 Vaccines Our analysis is performed in the following steps:
+[RACS'24] A Hierarchical Topic Modeling Analysis of Twitter Data on COVID-19 Vaccines

+Our analysis is performed in the following steps:
 1. Dataset Collection
  - Our own dataset: Korean twitter mentioning covid-19 vaccine(AstraZeneca, Janssen, Novavax, Moderna, Pfizer) for 4 periods
  - First period : Feburary 2021 ~ July 2021